 Many ethnic communities around the world are in a similar situation.
 When trying to encounter God through His word Bible translations may exist, but they are often outdated and disconnected from the culture, creating a barrier between people and the good news of the Gospel.

 Our teams work to break down that barrier by involving and training mother tongue translators in the process of translating God’s word into a clear, easy to understand message that truly speaks the heart language of the community.
 Listen to how God has used this work to impact a man’s life:

 “Hello, my name is [ ] and I am from South Asia.
-I was raised in a Hindu family, but in 2018 I came to believe in Jesus as my personal Saviour.
+In 2018 I came to believe in Jesus as my personal Savior.
 Usually, I read an older translation of the Bible for daily use, but one day I was invited to help edit a new translation of the Bible in my language.

 It was much easier to read and understand than my old Bible.
 In this new translation God really spoke to me through Philippians 1:21

 “For to me to live is Christ and to die is gain.”

 After reading this verse, I rejoiced in the Lord, because now I know the purpose of my life in Christ.
 I thank God for the translators and all who are working on this task for us.
 I pray that God would help us get the whole Bible translated.
 Thank you!”

 *names, faces, and exact locations altered for security purposes